sreeise/graph-rs-sdk/README.md

 different ways to get/call next link requests.

-If you just want a quick and easy way to get all next link responses or the JSON bodies you can use the `paging().json()` method which will exhaust all next link calls and return all the responses in a `VecDeque<Response<T>>`.
+If you just want a quick and easy way to get all next link responses or the JSON bodies you can use the `paging().json()` method which will exhaust all next link calls and return all the responses in a `VecDeque<Response<Result<T>>>`.
 Keep in mind that the larger the volume of next link calls that need to be made the longer the return delay will be when calling this method.

 All paging methods have their response body read in order to get the `@odata.nextLink` URL for calling next link requests.
 Because of this